-How is the fund organized?
+How are the funds organized?

-The fund was organized as a Massachusetts business trust in 1985 and is an "open-end investment company," or mutual fund.
+T. Rowe Price International Funds, Inc., (the "corporation"), was incorporated in Maryland in 1979.
+Currently, the corporation consists of 12 series, each representing a separate pool of assets with different objectives and investment policies.
+Each is an "open-end investment company," or mutual fund.
 Mutual funds pool money received from shareholders and invest it to try to achieve specified objectives.